faderzz/Hackintosh-Ventura/README.md

 **UPDATE:** I have managed to revive this project.
 I have had to buy a sata cable and a new hard-drive for this project.
 I have removed the outdated information since I'll be doing this from scratch.

+**UPDATE 2:** No this is not dead, I have managed to get Big Sur installed but I'm currently troubleshooting Montrery.
+I don't want to be forced to buy an SSD right now.

 ## Hackintosh Build Specs:

  - **Motherboard:** ASUS Prime B450+